evzquz/Degree-Plan-Builder/README.md

 # Degree-Plan-Builder
-In progress Please read Vision and Scope Document.
+In progress Please refer to Project Plan